 Over the years, she has also installed Soul Secrets, as part of Micro Galleries in Nowra (2015), Ten Thousand Paces in Bowral (2016), and Hapenny Lane in Katoomba (2017), and the Before I Die wall in Mittagong, Bowral, and Moss Vale (2016), with artists Monica Donoso and Martin Bretherick.

-Other installations have been featured at VAC in Bendigo (Mystified – projected poetry), Kings ARI (Suicide Silence – projected based monologue), 69 Smith Street Gallery (Natural Beast – vinyl text), Centre for Contemporary Photography (Humanity Always – photograph) and fauxPho (What We’re Going Through lightbox installations).
+Other installations have been exhibited at VAC in Bendigo (Mystified – projected poetry), Kings ARI (Suicide Silence – projected monologue), 69 Smith Street Gallery (Shallow Impulse – vinyl text), and fauxPho (What We’re Going Through – lightboxes).

 In 2019, Jessica and Martin created a new Before I Die wall as part of ‘From the Brink: A Fringe Festival About Ageing Dying and Grieving’ at the Blue Mountains Cultural Centre.
 She also collaborated with US artist Mim Golub on The Better Future Mail Project as part of the Micro Galleries International Artists Collective.